 - Take advantage of your stay to enjoy a blissfully relaxing visit to one of the thermal spas – at Ovronnaz, Leukerbad, Brigerbad, Saillon or Val d’Illiez.

 - Admire the crystal-clear waters of a mountain lake.
-The lakes of Moiry, Champex, Derborence, Blauseeli, Schwarzsee, Salanfe, Taney, Riffelsee and many more each have their own colours and special atmosphere.
+The lakes of Moiry, Champex, Derborence, Blauseeli, Schwarzsee, Salanfe, Taney, Riffelsee and many more each have their colours and unique atmosphere.
 Perfect for a refreshing dip after a sunny hike on a summer’s day.

-- Many special forms of transport offer visitors the chance to explore the region in an original way: numerous cable cars, chairlifts, gondolas and funiculars take you up to the alpine summits.
+- Many unique forms of transport offer visitors the chance to explore the region independently: numerous cable cars, chairlifts, gondolas and funiculars take you up to the alpine summits.
 But did you know it is also possible to ride steam trains at the Furka Pass or to put your car on the train to glide through the Simplon, Lötschberg or Furka tunnels?

 - Go for a walk along a historical “bisse” irrigation channel.
 Characteristic of the mountain regions of Valais, the “bisses” were constructed over the centuries to bring precious water to the fields, orchards and vineyards.
 Footpaths follow many of them: from strolls over shallow slopes to spectacular walks across vertiginous cliffs.